The Tien Bo City project reinterprets the unique Hanoi streetscape and Vietnamese landscape into a contemporary green, light and airy development.

 Three low-rise buildings cascade down to a public space preserving an historic printing factory, a century-old pagoda and a banyan tree.

-The nine storeys-high buildings are subdivided into multiple small units for hotel, residential, offices, a culture centre and artist studios that recreate the feeling of the typical Hanoi streetscape with active ground planes and activated terraces and rooftops.
+The nine storeys-high buildings are subdivided into multiple small units for hotel, residential, offices, a culture centre and artist studios.
+They recreate the feeling of the typical Hanoi streetscape with active ground planes and activated terraces and rooftops.

 Construction has commenced.